FRAMEEE17/MICROSOFT-RAG-HACK-WOLFARE/README.md

 2. Implement SSL/TLS certificate for the API service to secure the connection in the future.
 3. Provide our own model running on our server to isolate model from the other which will give the privacy to our end user.
 4. Improve UI/UX based on the user feedback.
-5. Integrate additional cybersecurity news and threat intelligence feeds
+5. Integrate additional cybersecurity news and threat intelligence feeds.
-6. Develop tools for clients to fine-tune AI models with their own data.
+6. Develop tools for clients to finetune AI models with their own data.
-7. Integrate cutting-edge AI technologies and techniques to enhance efficiency such as intent classifier, false-negative reduction, models stacking.
+7. Use custom embedding models and finetune with their own data.
+8. Implement adaptive RAG which is more efficient on complex queries.
+9. Finetune models on Azure AI.